agustinsp/backend-example-1/README.md

-Code Sample - PHP 5.5 (With Kohana MVC Framework), RESTful API and MySQL.
+Code Sample - PHP 5.5 (With Kohana MVC Framework), RESTful API, Unit Testing and MySQL.
 ==================

 This is a simple back-end demo of a blog that shows how I can create a RESTful API from scratch and my application of the MVC pattern and PHP coding standards.